 This project was an attempt to create rapid-fire visual technobabble concepts in a variety of styles.
-It was a great excuse to open C4D Photoshop and Illustrator and play with colour and light with a sci-fi tint, without many restrictions.
+It was a great excuse to open C4D Photoshop and Illustrator and play with colour and light with a sci-fi tint without many restrictions.
 The images directly below were created using simple Cinema objects greebling (which I first began to explore here) and texture maps generated from microchip photography.
-I used a shallow depth of field and octane bloom to emphasise the glow and scale of the images, the renders have a futuristic user Interface aesthetic.
+I used a shallow depth of field and octane bloom to emphasize the glow and scale of the images.
+The renders have a futuristic user Interface aesthetic.

 Experimentation was my main focus, I started with abstract motherboards before introducing more graphical elements until eventually I was flipping the premise on its head.
-Portraying tech UI visuals with a newsprint presentation.
-This low fi half tone aesthetic met the high tech data graphics in an interesting way, making for a kind of retro-future physics book style found at the bottom of the page.
+I began experimenting with portraying UI visuals with a newsprint presentation.
+This low-fi half tone aesthetic met the high tech data graphics in an interesting way.
+It made for a kind of retro-future physics book style found at the bottom of the page.

 Whilst experimenting with visualisations of blackholes and tesseracts, I arrived at a retro-future physics schoolbook aesthetic.
 I used elements drawn in illustrator, 3D objects made in C4D and photos all collaged in photoshop and half-toned to achieve the final effect.
 Coming across an unusual aesthetic that I haven't seen before is one of the most rewarding parts of the process.
 These feel like they could be in redacted government experiment files or spaceship instruction manuals.